Achieverthecloudengineer/Asset-inventory-system-DevOps-Project/README.md

 By deploying on **AWS EC2** with **PM2** and **Automated Backups**, this project demonstrates a complete understanding of the **Reliability Pillar** of the AWS Well-Architected Framework.

-**Would you like me to help you configure an Nginx Reverse Proxy with SSL so you can access this app via a secure domain name?**